RonaldAlean/Personal_HTML_Design_Project/README.md

 # Personal_HTML_Design_Project

+This is opened with a basic project programs
+This is a static site.

-This is a design project using HTML and CSS to design a website that is interesting and has design and color aspects that can become fun to try.
-This is a fansite that is a fictional wesite based off a fictional movie website.
+This is a design website using HTML and CSS to design an apealing site that is interesting and has designing and color aspects that can become fun to try and test out.
+This is a fan site that is a fictional wesite based off a fictional movie website.
+This is just a quick demo to an idea.